 How can it affect interpersonal relationships?
 Consider these situations:

-- A significant other who wants to take their girl out for a date night
+• A significant other who wants to take their girl out for a date night

-- A kid who wants his mother to attend parent-teacher conferences
+• A kid who wants his mother to attend parent-teacher conferences

-- A brother who wants his sister to attend to his wedding
+• A brother who wants his sister to attend to his wedding

-- A significant other who wants to introduce the woman in his life to his family
+• A significant other who wants to introduce the woman in his life to his family

-All of these life events can fall through for the woman, due to the symptoms of fibroids.
+All of these life events can fall through for the woman due to the symptoms of fibroids.
 This is because fibroids can cause a series of emotions, and the one suffering from it would be everyone: the woman suffering from fibroids – and the person in her life, who she could potentially act out on.
 It can cause the people around them to be gravely disappointed when she can’t be there for these critical life events, causing rifts in relationships and frustrations for everyone involved.

 It’s All About Communication – For Everyone

 Communicate.
-It’s the piece of advice everyone hears about everything, right?
+It’s the piece of advice everyone hears about everything.
 Maybe so, but there’s no denying that communication works.
 There’s a reason it’s continuously brought up time and time again.
 Women need to talk to other women about fibroids, for they’re the only ones that can have them, and keep other women informed about what could happen to their bodies – and the signs of fibroids.
 Women have to talk to men about fibroids as well, to let them know how it feels, and why they’re acting the way they are; on the other hand, men need to listen mindfully and ask whether or not the woman in their lives want advice, or someone to listen to them.

-“Because for one, black women have been taught that we don’t share those type of things [physical pain and suffering],” Eugenia says, asking, “Women, can I tell you something?
+“Because, for one, black women have been taught that we don’t share those types of things [physical pain and suffering],” Eugenia says, asking, “Women, can I tell you something?
 It’s time for us to talk about things that we were told is not okay to talk about out loud.
 Why?
 Because you need the help you need so you don’t have to suffer.”

-The people around you can’t simply tell something is wrong because you’re acting out, as much as you may want them to.
-“Men don’t understand what you’re going through because [we] don’t express it.
+“Men don’t understand what women go through because women don’t express it.
 So share that.
 Communicate how you feel because it will be helpful for everyone to understand kind of where you are in that space mentally, and that’s not something everyone can control,” Eugenia advises.

 You Don’t Have to Be Alone or Lonely

-Support and communication are critical, on both sides of the relationship.
+Support and communication are critical on both sides of the relationship.
 As Pastor Gregory Griffin mentions, a woman can be going back and forth and back and forth from doctor’s offices and hospitals.
 It might be annoying for the person taking the woman to these appointments, but it’s exhausting for the women going to these appointments.

-Eugenia mentions she would “have constant anxiety attacks, enclose herself in a room, and not go anywhere in order to cope.”
-It’s very similar to depressive episodes, which can take both a toll on the person having them and the people surrounding this person.
+Eugenia mentions she would “have constant anxiety attacks, enclose herself in a room, and not go anywhere to cope.”
+It’s very similar to depressive episodes, which can take a toll on the person having them and the people surrounding this person.
 These emotionally and physically taxing side effects from fibroid symptoms affect everyone.

 “Help is the start.
-Help opens up more doors for knowledge, for information, and for peace.
-Right?
+Help opens up more doors for knowledge, information, and peace.
 The more we’re informed, the more peace we are at where we’re at.
 Because when you know what you are about what’s going on with you, you also know what steps you need to take to tackle this.” – Pastor Gregory Griffin

 Create Your Own Communities